UQComputingSociety/constitution/constitution.md

 8.2 The Society must elect a President, Secretary, and Treasurer at the Annual General Meeting.
 8.3 At the Annual General Meeting of the Society, all Officer positions other than President, Secretary, and Treasurer are dissolved, but may be re-created.
 8.4 At any General Meeting of the Society, the Members of the Society may resolve to create any number of Officers of the Management Committee.
-8.5 At any General Meeting  of the Society, the Members of the Society may resolve to create any number of Delegates of the Management Committee.
-All existing Delegates shall continue to be members of the Management Committee.
+8.5 At any General Meeting of the Society, the Members of the Society may resolve to create any number of Puisne Members of the Management Committee.
+All existing Puisne Members shall continue to be members of the Management Committee.
 8.6 Voting for each position on the Management Committee will take place in series, with the results for each position announced before voting for the next position.
 The order of voting for positions on the Management Committee shall be:
 * the President;
 * the Secretary;
 * the Treasurer;
 * any other Officers of the Management Committee, in the order of creation or re-creation;
-* the Delegates.
+* the Puisne Members of the Management Committee.

-8.6 The election of Officers and Delegates of the Management Committee at a General Meeting shall take place in the following manner:
+8.6 The election of Officers and Puisne Members of the Management Committee at a General Meeting shall take place in the following manner:

-* any two (2) members of the Society shall be at liberty to nominate any member of the Society to serve as an Officer or Delegate of the Management Committee;
+* any two (2) members of the Society shall be at liberty to nominate any member of the Society to serve as an Officer or Puisne Member of the Management Committee;
 * the nomination, which shall be in writing, shall be lodged with the Secretary before or at the General Meeting at which the election is to take place;
 * at the commencement of the General Meeting, any nominations from the floor will be accepted;
 * if in any election the number of candidates nominated for a position is fewer than the number of vacancies for that position, those candidates shall be elected unopposed without putting the matter to a vote;
-* all Officers must be elected before the Delegates are elected;
 * balloting lists shall be prepared (if necessary) containing the names of candidates in the order their nomination was received;
-* all Officers shall be determined by optional preferential voting and all Delegates shall be determined by optional preferential proportional representation voting;
+* all Officers shall be determined by optional preferential voting and all Puisne Members shall be determined colletctively by optional preferential proportional representation voting;
 * the vote of every member of the Society shall be of equal weight;
 * all elections must be by secret ballot;
 * the assembly will select an impartial Returning Officer, who shall be responsible for ensuring the orderly running of the election;